MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-TransportConfig.md

 ```

 ### -TLSReceiveDomainSecureList
-!!!
-Exchange Server 2010

-The TLSReceiveDomainSecureList parameter specifies the domains from which you want to receive domain secured e-mail by using mutual Transport Layer Security (TLS) authentication.
-To fully support mutual TLS authentication, you must also perform the following steps:

-- Enable Domain Security (Mutual Auth TLS) and the TLS authentication method on the Receive connectors that receive messages from the domains that you specified with the TLSReceiveDomainSecureList parameter.

-- Specify the domains to which you want to send domain secured e-mail by using the TLSSendDomainSecureList parameter.

-- Enable Domain Security (Mutual Auth TLS) on the Send connectors that send messages to the domains that you specified in the TLSSendDomainSecureList parameter.

-Multiple domains may be separated by commas.
-The wildcard character (\*) isn't supported in the domains listed in the TLSReceiveDomainSecureList parameter or in the TLSSendDomainSecureList parameter.
-The default value for both parameters is an empty list ({}).

-!!!
-Exchange Server 2013, Exchange Server 2016, Exchange Online

 This parameter is available only in on-premises Exchange.

 The TLSReceiveDomainSecureList parameter specifies the domains from which you want to receive domain secured email by using mutual Transport Layer Security (TLS) authentication.
 To fully support mutual TLS authentication, you must also perform the following steps: